sunilmalik1993/sunilmalik/README.md

-# Suprit's Website
+# Sunil's Website

-This is Suprit Singh's website.
-Currently hosted on [Netlify](http://supritsingh.netlify.com).
+This is Sunil Malik's website.
+Currently hosted on [Netlify](http://sunilmalik.netlify.com).